As 2019 is just beginning, we can’t help wondering: What can security service providers expect in the coming year?

-Due to ransomware attacks, many clients have been forced to abruptly redirect their cyber security energies in order to deal with urgent security issues.
+Due to ransomware attacks, many clients have been forced to abruptly redirect their cyber security strategies in order to deal with urgent security issues.
 Some of these companies, who are now getting back on track in terms of implementing their security maturity roadmaps, have taken the time that’s passed to gain new perspective, such that they are reevaluating their roadmaps more globally.
 As a result, it’s likely that security service providers will be required to take on broader responsibility for overall cyber maturity across the digital landscape

 Data Overload – and All That Results

 As cyber security teams leverage more and more data to detect risks and threats – based on a zero trust model – they have need to archive data for longer periods.
 For this, current SIEM solutions are not cost effective, and larger companies are venturing into open source solutions (e.g., ELK) to satisfy their cyber security needs.
-Clients will be seeking security service providers who have greater flexibility in terms of SIEM solutions – and, ideally, who have the expertise and capabilities to manage open source SIEM solutions.
+Clients will be seeking security service providers who have greater flexibility in terms of threat intelligence – and, ideally, who have the expertise and capabilities to manage open source SIEM solutions.